PranavB6/yatty-projects/Assign2.md

 Due: Feb 04, 2021 11:59pm (hand in on discord)

+## Purpose

+The purpose of this assignment is to get you more comfortable with thinking like a programmer - working with lists, loops and functions

 ## Description

 Create a hangman game in the terminal.
 At the start of the game, the computer picks a secret word from a list and shows how many letters the word has in the terminal.